alexyuly/chil/README.md

 #### struct

-A struct type is the set of JSON objects defined by a distinct combination of distinct keys each associated with a type argument:
+A struct type is the set of JavaScript Objects defined by a specific combination of distinct keys each associated with a type argument, of the following form:
 ```
 {
     "struct": {